• For Marketers

 Optimize Your Google My Business Profile

-Google My Business (GMB) is the platform that lets you display your business’s information in Google’s search results and Google Maps, and those that aren’t using it could be missing out on a lot of engagement.
+Google My Business (GMB) is the platform that displays your business’s information in Google’s search results and Google Maps.
+Those that aren’t using it could be missing out on a lot of engagement.

 Here are some easy ways to optimize your GMB listing: